deniodev/deniodev/README.md

 I'm a full-time full-stack developer with a passion for creating seamless web applications.
 Currently, I'm working remotely, allowing me to collaborate with diverse teams across the globe. 🚀

 ### <div align="left"> About Me </div>
-🌱 Currently Learning: Deepening my knowledge of TypeScript to build more robust and scalable applications. <br>
+🌱 Currently Learning: Enhancing my knowledge of TypeScript to build more robust and scalable applications. <br>
 ❓ Ask Me Anything: I'm always open to sharing knowledge and discussing new ideas.
 Feel free to reach out! <br>
 ⚡ Available for New Opportunities: I'm excited to explore new challenges and opportunities.
 Let's create something amazing together!
 <br/>